FuckingToasters/discord-phone-verifier/README.md

    - copy paste the sitekey inside the correct place in files/config.json

 Q: Why the SMS Code never appears?
-A: The Captcha Solver you are using is flagged.
-Use another one.
+A: There are two different cases where this issue may apply to.
-   - Currently Discord is flagging all famous solvers like 2captcha, capmonster, anticaptcha etc.
+   - The Country of the Number you selected is banned from using Discord.
-   - If you want a working Solve, take a look here: https://invisifox.com
+   - You don't use a Proxy for the Solving Service.
+A Proxy is required if you want to mass verify tokens.

 ### PSS - PHONE SERVICE SUGGESTIONS
 ------------------------------------